Argentina Immigration: Your Ultimate Guide in 2026

 Living in Argentina provides several key benefits for investors and expats:

-1. According to the Global Passport Index 2025, by the Global Intelligence Unit, the passport provides incredible global mobility particularly for those interested in European travel.
-The Argentinian passport enables visa-free, or visa on arrival travel to roughly 80% of the world’s countries.
+1. Great global mobility: According to the Global Passport Index 2025, by the Global Intelligence Unit, the passport provides global mobility, particularly for those interested in European travel.
+The Argentinian passport enables visa-free or visa-on-arrival travel to roughly 80% of the world’s countries.

-3. The nation offers a high quality of life compared to the cost.
-This is especially true when considering the costs of living in the US and the EU.
+3. Great quality of life: Ranking 33rd on the Global Citizens Solutions Quality of Life Index, Argentina offers a high quality of life compared to the cost.
+This is especially true when considering the costs of living in the US (50% – 60%).
 Cities like Buenos Aires and Mendoza offer exceptional standards of living and world-class amenities.

-4. Argentina is a member nation of MERCOSUR which enables those wielding its passport to travel and settle in a range of Latin American countries.
-The freedom of movement provided allows all kinds of incredible travel across the continent.
+4. Access to the Mercosur region: Argentina is a member of MERCOSUR, which grants passport holders access to other countries in the region, including Paraguay, Uruguay, Brazil, Bolivia, Panama, Colombia, and Chile.
+The freedom of movement provided allows for incredible travel across the continent.
 Importantly, this freedom is available only after the Argentinian passport has been acquired.

-5. Argentina allows for dual citizenship, without the need for renunciation.
+5. Dual citizenship: Argentina allows dual citizenship without renunciation.
 Immigrants can therefore maintain two passports and provide themselves with a powerful degree of international mobility.

 Who needs a visa to immigrate to Argentina?